Skip to main contentSkip to navigation

 Micron Enterprise SSD Data Recovery

-Micron manufactures its own NAND flash and builds enterprise SSDs with proprietary controllers for data center deployments.
-The 5400 series (SATA), 7450 series (NVMe U.3/E1.S), 9400 series (NVMe U.3), and 6500 ION (QLC NVMe) each use Micron in-house controller silicon with enterprise-grade firmware, power loss protection, and AES-256 encryption.
+Micron manufactures its own NAND flash and builds enterprise SSDs using enterprise-grade controllers for data center deployments.
+The 5400 series (SATA), 7450 series (NVMe U.3/E1.S, Micron proprietary controller), 9400 series (NVMe U.3, Microchip NVMe 3016 controller), and 6500 ION (232-layer TLC NVMe priced at QLC tiers) pair high-density NAND with enterprise-grade firmware, power loss protection, and AES-256 encryption.
 For consumer Crucial/Micron SSDs (MX500, P3, P5 Plus, OEM 2400/3500), see our Crucial data recovery page.

 SSD from $200 | No Data, No Fee | Free Evaluation | Since 2008